On-Demand: An Ethical Call to Action: Being an Antiracist Clinician - 6 CEUs

 - "Presenter was kind, diplomatic and clear. ...This was excellent." - GK, Psychologist"I had so many take aways: setting the intention to learn so I do not unintentionally do harm (hair care to MENA), solidify that there's no getting around bias and I am here to learn, ethical model for making decisions in clinical work for anti-racism, commitment to work with my nervous system, 3 steps to be with my bias, ways to be anti-racist in my paperwork and website, etc...
 Real, generous, important, grounded, organized, depth.
 I'm grateful.
 Thank you again for your courageous and generous presence and work!
 I am moved and my commitment to anti-racism and anti-oppression is deepened." - JF

-- Licensed in Canada: This workshop is approved for 6 credit hours through CCPA, event code: 64960715.
+- Counselors Licensed in Canada: This workshop is approved for 6 credit hours through the Canadian Counseling and Psychotherapy Association (CCPA), event code: 64960715.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.